Filter by Categories

 Pure in Heart

-Sermon by Bill OnisickAs we examine our hearts during this pre-Passover time, we must consider the abundance of the heart, for out of it spring the issues of life.
-Jesus Christ teaches in Matthew 12:34 that out of the abundance of the heart the mouth speaks, revealing that a good man brings forth good things from the good treasure of his heart, while an evil man brings forth evil from the evil treasure within.
-The word abundance, from the Greek perisseuma, signifies a surplus or superabundance, that which fills the heart and overflows.
-Likewise, the term treasure, from the Greek thēsauros, refers to a storehouse or repository, a place where precious things are collected.
-Visualize the heart as a bucket under a waterfall, constantly filling and overflowing.
-What is poured into this bucket—be it God's word, gratitude, or worldly distractions—determines what overflows through our actions and words.
-If our heart is filled with good treasure, the Holy Spirit of God, we overflow with the fruit of His Spirit, producing peace and unity.
-Conversely, if filled with evil treasure, we bring forth the fruit of carnal, selfish flesh, resulting in disunity.
-When we speak evil of others, it stems from the evil within our heart, polluting not only ourselves but also those around us as our overflow influences their hearts.
-Our prayers also reflect this abundance, revealing to God the true condition of our hearts.
-Whether they demonstrate a poverty of spirit and alignment with His will, or self-centered desires, God discerns every thought and intent.
-Complete honesty in prayer is essential, as nothing is hidden from Him.
-As we approach Him earnestly, we must seek His help to cleanse our hearts of bad treasure and transform them to mirror His pure, holy heart.
-Matthew 15:18-19 further confirms that what proceeds from the mouth comes from the heart, defiling a man with evil thoughts, murders, adulteries, fornications, thefts, false witness, and blasphemies.
-Thus, we must guard our spiritual fountainhead, ensuring that what flows in is pure, for it will inevitably flow out, shaping our lives and impacting others.
+Sermon by Bill OnisickIn the examination of our hearts during this pre-Passover time, we must consider the abundance of the heart as a reflection of our inner state.
+Jesus Christ teaches in Matthew 12:34-35 that out of the abundance of the heart the mouth speaks.
+A good man, out of the good treasure of his heart, brings forth good things, while an evil man, out of the evil treasure, brings forth evil things.
+The word abundance, from the Greek perisseuma (Strong's 4051), signifies a surplus or superabundance, that which fills the heart and overflows.
+Likewise, the term treasure, from the Greek th&275;sauros (Strong's G2344), refers to a storehouse or repository, akin to a bucket that holds what we pour into it through our thoughts and actions.
+Our heart operates like a bucket under a waterfall, constantly receiving input and overflowing with output.
+What we allow to flow into our heart—be it God's Word, gratitude, or worldly distractions—determines what overflows through our words and deeds.
+If our heart is filled with good treasure, the Holy Spirit of God, we overflow with the fruit of His Spirit, fostering peace and unity.
+Conversely, if filled with evil treasure, we produce the fruit of carnal selfishness, leading to disunity.
+When we speak evil of others, it reveals the evil within our heart, polluting not only ourselves but also those around us as our overflow influences their hearts.
+Furthermore, our prayers to God reflect this abundance of the heart.
+They reveal whether our heart aligns with a poverty of spirit and His will, or if they are driven by self-centered desires.
+Honest prayers, acknowledging our wants yet seeking His will, demonstrate a heart striving to be transformed like His.
+God discerns every thought and intent, seeing the true condition of our heart through our heartfelt prayers, as we bring forth our shortcomings and seek His help to create in us a clean heart.

 Out of the Abundance of Our Prayers